mbed-ce/mbed-ce-dot-dev/docs/how-to-use/io-basics.md

 int main()
 {
-    InterruptIn buttonIn(BUTTON1, PullUp); // note: assumes that the button needs a pullup, which may or may not be the case depending on your board buttonIn.rise(onRisingEdge);
+    // note: This assumes that the button needs a pullup -- some boards may need a pull down or something else!
+    InterruptIn buttonIn(BUTTON1, PullUp);
+    buttonIn.rise(onRisingEdge);

     while(true)